Resources for Business

 Business Expansion and Retention (BEAR) Grants

 The Business Expansion and Retention (BEAR) grant is administered by the Utah Governor’s Office of Economic Development.
-BEAR funds are used for economic development projects within Utah counties, which typically include projects such as area sector business analysis, economic development planning, implementation of planning outcomes, training, and other projects enhancing rural economies.
+BEAR funds are used for economic development projects within Utah counties.
+These projects typically include sector business analysis, economic development planning, implementation of planning outcomes, training and other projects enhancing rural economies.

 Due to the COVID-19 pandemic, GOED has invited BEAR grant recipients to repurpose funds for impacted local businesses.
 At the county’s discretion, BEAR grant funds may now be used for utilities, rent, payroll, payroll taxes, or employee health benefits.
 Contact the GOED Business Services team to learn more: email@example.com.

 To assist Utah residents and businesses during these challenging times, OED compiled information on energy-related resources.
 View resources here.

 An initiative of the Governor’s Office of Economic Development, the Utah Office of Outdoor Recreation maintains a list of activities and resources available to help Utahns make good, safe use of the great outdoors during this difficult time.
 The outdoor recreation resources are listed here.

 David Eccles School of Business at The University of Utah

 The Eccles School conducts a Navigating COVID-19 Series online every Tuesday and Friday to provide direction to local businesses as they navigate the current health and economic crisis.
 Learn more here.

 A Utah Silicon Slopes tech company, Domo, created an interactive, embeddable COVID-19 visualization resource.
 Check it out here.